Does Vinegar Remove Paint? (From Different Surfaces)

 Dip A Clean Rag In The Solution

-3. Scrape The Paint
+3. Scrape the Paint

 Scrape The Paint

-4. Wipe The Surface
+4. Clean the Surface

 Wipe The Surface

-Does Vinegar Remove Paint From Different Surfaces?
+Can You Remove Paint With Vinegar From Different Surfaces?

 Concrete